-You may find magnifiers helpful for daily tasks.
+Magnifiers may help for daily tasks.
 People use magnifiers mostly for reading, but you can use them for many activities and tasks around the home, including needlework and DIY as well as some outdoor tasks.

-There are many types of magnifiers available.
 It is best to choose a magnifier with the professional who carries out your low vision assessment.
-They will asses which magnifier is right for the task you need to do and if you are using it correctly.
+They will asses which magnifier is right for the task you need to do and if you're using it correctly.
 NHS low vision clinics usually provide a magnifier free of charge.
 Although you may have to buy additional magnifiers or pay for replacements.

 Most magnifiers use a light and lens which increases the size of whatever you're looking at, although there are some that do not have a light.
-However, there are lots of different types of magnifiers such as handheld, stand, pocket size or spectacle mounted.
+However, there are lots of different types of magnifiers such as handheld, stand, pocket size or video.
 Many people find that a combination of using a magnifier, good contrast around the house or electronic magnification can help them with the challenge of living with sight loss.